whiteinge/eseth/2005/textpattern.rst

 :pubdate: 2005-10-26

-Although I have no qualms with `WordPress`_, I've always been very curious about `Textpattern`_ since it is made by the people who freely gifted `A Humane Web Text Generator`_ on the undeserving web.
+Although I have no qualms with WordPress, I've always been very curious about `Textpattern`_ since it is made by the people who freely gifted `A Humane Web Text Generator`_ on the undeserving web.